Meinke7/mnkFood-front-end/README.md

 <h2 id="usage"> Usage</h2>

-This application can be tested online [on this link](https://netlify.app/).
+This application can be tested online, click [on this link](https://mnkfood.netlify.app/).

  To access the Admin account:
 - E-mail: admin@email.com